HyShai/lastpass-pythonista/README.md

 Original: [lastpass-python][] (adapted for iOS - [Pythonista][])

 Uses Pythonista to allow for pseudo x-callback-url functionality for LastPass.
 It downloads your LastPass vault and stores it in the iOS keychain.
 You can then use Pythonista's powerful scripting coupled with an app such as [Launch Center Pro][] to make the LastPass iOS experience much more bearable.
-See example below.

 **Note:** This only does a one-way read-only sync from LastPass - if you want to manipulate your vault in any way (delete/edit) you must still use the [LastPass iOS app][] (requires a LastPass Premium subscription - $12/yr).